 He gave insights on innovative ways of cost optimization for the Next Gen Managers and concluded with the mantra, ‘Do it right the first time and think out of the box.’

-Guest Talk by: Mr. Akshay Deo
+Resource Person: Mr. Akshay Deo

-Topic: Role of Human Resource Manager In Industry
+Role of Human Resource Managers In Industry

 Mr. Akshay Deo, Sr. HR Manager-Carraro group, Pune was invited to speak on Role of Human Resource Managers in Industry.